dubreuia/intellij-plugin-save-actions/README.md

 ## Compatibility

-Intellij IDEA Community Edition build 135+
+It works in Intellij IDEA Community Edition build 135+, and is not expected to work in other products.
+See issue [#18](https://github.com/dubreuia/intellij-plugin-save-actions/issues/18) for a beta packaging that works in all products.

 ## Installation